Cover of The Secret Language of Tiny Cells

 She measured the triangle with special tools.

-Ze mat de driehoek met speciale hulpmiddelen.
+Ze mat de driehoek met speciale instrumenten.

 It was exactly two millimeters wide.